sylvainprigent/sdeep/docs/source/guide.rst

 Design
 ------

-`SDeep` is designed to run deep learning trainings locally with a single command line and deep learning components implemented as independent modules.
+`SDeep` is designed to run deep learning trainings locally using a single command line assembling deep learning components as independent modules.

 The scheme bellow shows the general architecture of a model training with `SDeep`.
 The core component is the *Workflow* that own the training loop and all the training I/O. The *Workflow* is feed with the model training components:

 1. **Transform**: is a module to transform the input data before training.
-Transformation here means mainly data scaling and data augmentation transformations
+Transformation here means data scaling and data augmentation transformations

-2. **Dataset**: is component to read and iterate training and validation data from storage.
+2. **Dataset**: is a component to read training and validation data from storage.
 It is implemented using the `PyTorch` `torch.utils.data.Dataset`

 3. **Model**: is the neural network implemented using the `PyTorch` `torch.nn.Module`

-4. **Loss**: is loss function to be minimized.
+4. **Loss**: is the loss function to be minimized.
 It is implemented using the the `PyTorch` loss module

-5. **Optim**: is the gradient back-propagation method to use for the training.
+5. **Optim**: is the gradient back-propagation method for the training.
 It is again based on `PyTorch` definition from `PyTorch` `Optimizer`

-6. **Eval**: is a module introduced in `SDeep` to measure and save result quality metrics during and the after the training.
+6. **Eval**: is a module introduced in `SDeep` to measure and save results quality during and after the training.

 .. image:: images/caroussel/3.png